MUDAL/Atmegax8-Low-Level-I2C-library/README.md

 upload_speed = 57600

 The **upload_speed** value can be adjusted based on the dev board being used.
 57600 works for the
 Arduino Nano while 115200 works for the Uno.
-Both boards used the Atmega328 microcontroller.
+Both boards use the Atmega328 microcontroller.
 With the
-configuration above, the microcontroller on the dev board(s) can be programmed at the bare metal level
+configuration above, the microcontroller on the dev board can be programmed at the bare metal level
-without dependending on the **Arduino framework**.
+without depending on the **Arduino framework**.